Aliases for MYD88 Gene

 GeneCards Summary for MYD88 Gene

-MYD88 (Myeloid Differentiation Primary Response 88) is a Protein Coding gene.
-Diseases associated with MYD88 include Myd88 Deficiency and Macroglobulinemia, Waldenstrom 1.
-Among its related pathways are Activated TLR4 signalling and Toll Comparative Pathway.
-GO annotations related to this gene include identical protein binding and death receptor binding.
+MYD88 (MYD88 Innate Immune Signal Transduction Adaptor) is a Protein Coding gene.
+Diseases associated with MYD88 include Immunodeficiency 68 and Macroglobulinemia, Waldenstrom 1.
+Among its related pathways are IL-1 signaling pathway and Signaling by GPCR.
+Gene Ontology (GO) annotations related to this gene include identical protein binding and death receptor binding.

 UniProtKB/Swiss-Prot Summary for MYD88 Gene

-Adapter protein involved in the Toll-like receptor and IL-1 receptor signaling pathway in the innate immune response.
-Acts via IRAK1, IRAK2, IRF7 and TRAF6, leading to NF-kappa-B activation, cytokine secretion and the inflammatory response.
-Increases IL-8 transcription.
+Adapter protein involved in the Toll-like receptor and IL-1 receptor signaling pathway in the innate immune response (PubMed:15361868, PubMed:18292575).
+Acts via IRAK1, IRAK2, IRF7 and TRAF6, leading to NF-kappa-B activation, cytokine secretion and the inflammatory response (PubMed:15361868, PubMed:24316379, PubMed:19506249).
+Increases IL-8 transcription (PubMed:9013863).
 Involved in IL-18-mediated signaling pathway.
 Activates IRF1 resulting in its rapid migration into the nucleus to mediate an efficient induction of IFN-beta, NOS2/INOS, and IL12A genes.
-MyD88-mediated signaling in intestinal epithelial cells is crucial for maintenance of gut homeostasis and controls the expression of the antimicrobial lectin REG3G in the small intestine.
+MyD88-mediated signaling in intestinal epithelial cells is crucial for maintenance of gut homeostasis and controls the expression of the antimicrobial lectin REG3G in the small intestine (By similarity).